-Annex D: Guidance on the NSS 2024 - for further education colleges in Northern Ireland
+Annex C: Guidance on the NSS 2024 - for further education colleges in England

-- 1. The National Student Survey (NSS) will be carried out in 2024 across higher education providers in England, Wales, Northern Ireland and Scotland by the Office for Students (OfS) working on behalf of the UK funding and regulatory bodies. - 2.
+- 1. The National Student Survey (NSS) will be carried out in 2024 across higher education providers in England, Wales, Northern Ireland and Scotland by the Office for Students (OfS), working on behalf of the UK funding and regulatory bodies. - 2.
 The timetable for NSS 2024 will run as follows: - a.
 The NSS will launch on 8 January 2024. - b.
 Survey fieldwork will take place between 11 January and 30 April 2024 and will be run by Ipsos. - c.
 OfS and UK funding bodies will issue a publication in spring 2024 detailing the plans for NSS 2024 results publication. - d.
 Results will be published on the OfS website in summer 2024. - e.
 Detailed results will be supplied to individual providers through the NSS results portal provided by Texuna Technologies. - f.
 NSS results at course level will be published on the Discover Uni1 website. - 3.
-This annex provides guidance specifically for further education colleges as providers of higher education in Northern Ireland. - 4.
+This annex provides guidance specifically for further education colleges and sixth form colleges as providers of higher education in England. - 4.
 The responsibilities of providers in the successful management of the NSS are as follows: - a.
 Timely issuing of NSS pre-notification email to eligible students.
 Further details can be found in the NSS 2024 set-up guidance, sent to provider contacts by Ipsos.
-The guidance document is also available on the Ipsos NSS extranet.2 - Timely submission of student contact details (email addresses and telephone numbers) when requested by Ipsos (by 24 November 2023). - c.
-Ensuring good data quality by checking the NSS target list generated by the Department for the Economy, Northern Ireland (DfE).
-Requests for any necessary additions or removals may be directed to Ipsos for DfE approval. - d.
-Engagement with all guidance and requests issued by the OfS, UK funding and regulatory bodies, Ipsos and Texuna Technologies, and attending training and events run by them as necessary.
+The guidance document is also available on the Ipsos NSS extranet.2 - b.
+Timely submission of student contact details (email addresses and telephone numbers) when requested by Ipsos (by 24 November 2023). - c.
+Ensuring good data quality by checking the NSS report (target list) generated by the OfS data checking tool.
+Requests for any necessary changes which cannot be resolved by correcting the student data may be directed to Ipsos for approval by the OfS.